hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/22_THE_MAN.md

-learning and scholarship and indeed, the happiest and proudest moments of his Hfe were those, when delibe- rately laying aside the burden of his anxieties, he flew to Uterature and philosophy with the eagerness that bespoke his preference.
+learning and scholarship and indeed, the happiest and proudest moments of his Hfe were those, when delibe- rately laying aside the burden of his anxieties, he flew to literature and philosophy with the eagerness that bespoke his preference.

 Mr. Tilak, however, was not the master of his time